 Pizarro's girlfriend at the time, Maighan McKie, 32, of Pittsfield, was driving the car when police arrested Pizarro.
-She also was charged in the case and is scheduled to be in court today.

 On Tuesday, Judge John A. Agostini sentenced Pizarro to at least 3 1/2 years and no more than 5 1/2 years in prison, in line with the joint plea recommendation.
 Pizarro was credited with nearly 16 months, the time he spent in jail awaiting the outcome of his case.

 Pizarro has both Springfield and Pittsfield addresses listed in court documents.